 The Group tests whether goodwill has suffered any impairment on an annual basis.
-For the 2023 reporting period, the recoverable amounts of cash-generating units ("CGUs") was determined based on value-in-use calculations which require the use of assumptions.
+The recoverable amounts of cash-generating units ("CGUs") was determined based on value-in-use calculations which require the use of assumptions.
 The calculations use cash flow projections based on financial budgets approved by management covering a five-year period.